Renewable Energy Essay

 Bio Energy

 The bioenergy is produced from the biomass.
-The animal and plant wastes are used refereed as biomass.
+Animal and plant wastes are referred to as biomass.
 The technologies used in the production include biopower, bioproducts, and biofuel.
 In biopower, direct burning of biomass or conversion into oil or gaseous fuel generates energy.
 In bioproduction, biomass is converted to products that can generate energy.
 Lastly, biofuel biomass is converted into a liquid for easy transportation (Pelc and Fujita).

 Pros